Medications with Different Licensing Rules in Ireland

 Answer: You need to check with your insurance compay exactly what they cover.
 You will need to pay for your care at the time of service and claim back from your insurance company.

 Q5.
 I am on treatment for an ongoing condition, can I continue this treatment in Ireland?

 Answer: This depends on what treatment you are on.
 Some drugs are not licensed in Ireland or special rules may apply to prescribing them.

 Visiting / Summer Students

-Visiting students on summer courses may avail of the service when there are appointments available.
+Visiting students on summer courses may avail of the UCD Student Health Service when there are appointments available.
 Fees apply and the service cannot accept EHIC cards in lieu of payment.